 Note: It takes about 30 minutes by car to get from the Holocaust Memorial to Charlottenburg Palace, so those tight on time may need to nix this stop and stay in the city centre instead.

 Admire it from a distance, or head up 300 steps to its viewing platform which has wonderful views of a number of landmarks and the foliage of the Tiergarten, Berlin’s most popular park.

 Today it serves as the seat of German parliament, and visitors are welcome to tour the interior, which has a unique, 360-degree vantage point of the other government buildings and soaring skyscrapers surrounding its expansive grounds.

 Framed by a towering trifecta made up of a concert hall, French and German churches, the sandstone buildings have been beautifully restored despite the heavy damage they were subjected to during the war.

 Today, a handful of restaurants have claimed a spot on the cobblestone square in front, making Gendarmenmarkt a wonderful spot to soak in the scenery while enjoying Berlin specialities like beer and currywurst.

 Once you’ve gotten your fill, head east to Museum Island, a true masterpiece for history buffs.
 Its crown jewel is the Berlin Cathedral Church (Berliner Dom), which is an architectural marvel—particularly when viewed from the waterfront.

 Alexanderplatz Square is just a block further, which holds bragging rights as the largest square in the country and is now a major transportation hub thanks to its post-war revival.

 Originally built by the government in 1961 with the help of the Soviets to keep east Germans from moving to the city’s more developed west side, the concrete wall once stretched for more than 80 miles, tearing families apart for decades.

 The larger pieces that do remain have been transformed into colourful murals, which are on display at the East Side Gallery.
 There, more than one kilometre’s worth of the concrete slabs have been transformed into vibrant artwork expressing freedom and creativity—a perfect contrast to why the walls were erected in the first place.

 Visitors can wander along the colourful stretch before crossing back over the river and making their way back to the city centre, tracing the path of the Berlin Wall or taking part in an underground bunker tour.

 “Checkpoint C” has historical significance as the crossing point for foreigners when the Berlin Wall was erected, but visitors could be forgiven for thinking it looks like little more than a toll booth.

-No worries if you couldn’t make it to all the stops in just one day–it just gives you the perfect excuse to make a return visit to the iconic city.
+No worries if you couldn’t make it to all the stops–now you have the perfect excuse to make a return visit to this iconic city.

 YOU MIGHT ALSO ENJOY:

-Stepping back in time in Regensburg, Germany
+- Stepping back in time in Regensburg, Germany

 - Passau, Germany: An unexpected surprise

-What you need to see in Nuremberg, Germany
+- What you need to see in Nuremberg, Germany

 - Rothenburg ob der Tauber, Germany: The town that time forgot

 SHARE THE PINSPIRATION!
-CLICK THE IMAGE BELOW TO PIN:
+CLICK THE IMAGES BELOW TO PIN: